integreat-io/integreat-transporter-http/README.md

     are string and are defined by the relevant authentication method, while the last one is an object with key/value pairs that will be added to the header.
 The default is no challenge.
+  - `caseSensitivePath`: When set to `true`, the path will keep its original case.
+Default is `false`.
+Note that the default will change in the next major version, so it's good practice to set it explicitly and not rely on the default.

 **A note on headers:** Actions may have an `headers` object on the payload and the `meta.options` object.
 If they are both there, they will be merged, with the